-It was thanks to the second wave of cold and darkness that swept through rock in the early 90s, that Corpus Delicti came to life in Nice, France – a city yet better known for its beaches and carnival than for its music scene.
-Corpus Delicti was the exception!
+It was thanks to the second wave of cold and darkness that swept through rock in the early 90s that Corpus Delicti came to life in Nice, France – a city better known for its beaches and carnival than for its music scene, Corpus Delicti made it the exception!

-In the midst of a dark music revival (then labeled "dark wave"), the quartet made a strong impression with their first album "Twilight" in 1993: carried by an evocative and distinctive voice - in which Bowie's influence is already evident, the group’s melodic and hard-hitting gothic rock fuses the best of the great alumni of the genre (Bauhaus, Siouxsie & the Banshees, Christian Death, The Cure) with an energy, creativity and sense of melody that will quickly allow them to stand out from second-rate bands which then start to appear in Europe…
+In the midst of a dark music revival (then known as "dark wave"), the quartet made a strong impression with their first album "Twilight" in 1993.
+Carried by an evocative and distinctive voice in which Bowie's influence was already evident, the group’s melodic and hard-hitting Gothic rock fused the best of the great alumni of the genre (Bauhaus, Siouxsie & the Banshees, Christian Death, The Cure) with an energy, creativity and sense of melody that quickly allowed them to stand out from the second-rate bands that were starting to appear in Europe at that time.

-Corpus Delicti has not only sound and songs, but also style and personality.
-Visuals and look worked out (but never outrageous), presence of the iconic Roma on drums, undeniable charisma of the singer Sebastien, strong presence and inventiveness of the guitarist (Franck then Jerome) and Chrys' impeccable bass lines…
+Corpus Delicti not only had sound and songs, they had style and personality.
+They had their look worked out (distinctively Goth but without being outrageous), and they had the presence of the iconic Roma on drums, the undeniable charisma of the singer Sebastien, the inventiveness of the guitarists (first Franck, then Jerome), and Chrys' impeccable bass lines.

-The combo works at full speed thanks to an ideal alchemy, which will give birth to three remarkable albums (“Twilight”, then “Sylphes” in 1994 and “Obsessions” in 1995), will be worth to them to tour Europe and then United States with the tenors of the new dark international scene of the moment (Das Ich, Faith and the Muse and Rosetta Stone), to be signed on European and American labels.
+With their perfect alchemy, the combo’s prolific output gave rise to three remarkable albums (“Twilight”, then “Sylphes” in 1994 and “Obsessions” in 1995).
+These successes took them on tour to Europe and then the United States, with the tenors of the new dark international scene of the moment (Das Ich, Faith and the Muse and Rosetta Stone), signed to European and American labels.

-Rediscovered today by a younger audience, the group is regularly ranked in the Top 10 must-haves of Gothic rock around the world; the Sens Critique site even ranks them among the 35 essentials of the genre – the only french band quoted alongside Cure, Bauhaus or Joy Division, and states that "their second album is a masterpiece of the genre"; the Italian music magazine Ascension speaks of them as "an the most incredible mix between Bowie, Bauhaus and Christian Death", while it remains the only French group quoted by the reference site Postpunk.com as one of the essential artists of the genre !
+Rediscovered today by a younger audience, the group is regularly ranked in the Top 10 must-haves of Gothic rock around the world.
+The Sens Critique site even ranks them among the 35 essentials of the genre – the only French band to be quoted alongside The Cure, Bauhaus or Joy Division – and states that "their second album is a masterpiece of the genre".
+The Italian music magazine Ascension speaks of them as "a most incredible mix of Bowie, Bauhaus and Christian Death", and the band is the only French group to be quoted by the reference site Postpunk.com as one of the essential artists of the genre.